gmc-code/PC-Python/docs/pillow/merge_images.rst

 ----

-4 images in a row
+4 images in 2 rows
 ---------------------------

 | The code below first places 2 images together, then another 2, then combines them in column.